Scalable Robust Matrix Recovery: Frank-Wolfe Meets Proximal Methods

+since $\nabla_{\mb S} l(\mb L, \mb S)$ is 1-Lipschitz.
 This implies that the FW-P algorithm chooses a next iterate whose objective is no worse than that produced by the Frank-Wolfe step:

-This is precisely the property that is required to invoke the more general analysis of Frank-Wolfe in Algorithm \ref{alg:general_frank_wolfe}, Theorem \ref{thm:fw_primal_conv} and Theorem \ref{thm:fw_dual}.
+This is precisely the property that is required to invoke Algorithm \ref{alg:general_frank_wolfe} and Theorems \ref{thm:fw_primal_conv} and \ref{thm:fw_dual}.
 Using Lemmas \ref{lem:lipschitz} and \ref{lem:diameter} to estimate the Lipschitz constant of $\nabla l$ and the diameter of $\mc D$, we obtain the following result, which shows that FW-P retains the $O(1/k)$ convergence rate of the original FW method:

 \begin{theorem} Let $l^\star$ be the optimal value to problem \eqref{eqn:norm_cons_prob_2}, $\bm x^k = (\mb L^k, \mb S^k)$ and $\bm v^k = (\mb V_L^k, \mb V_S^k)$ be the sequence produced by Algorithm \ref{alg:Frank-Wolfe_Proj}.
 Then we have